On the symmetry behind duality: (Distributive) (embedded) bi-dcpos

 A dcpo $D$ is said to be \emph{open-filter-determined} (\cite[Def.~IV-2.11]{GierzHofmannEtAl2003}) if for all $x, y \in D$ with $x \nleq y$ there is a Scott-open filter $U$ such that $x \in U$ and $y \notin U$.
 The notion of an open-filter-determined dcpo generalizes both the notion of a continuous domain and the notion of a spatial frame.
 (We recall that if a locale is spatial then it is open-filter-determined, and that the converse is equivalent to the Ultrafilter Principle .\footnote{ Indeed, ``the ultrafilter principle is equivalent to the fact that every frame which is spatial as a preframe is spatial as a frame'' \cite[Thm.~5.2]{Erne2007}, and a frame is spatial as a preframe if and only if it has enough Scott-open filters \cite[Thm.~5.1]{Erne2007}.
 We also recall that a frame is open-filter-determined if and only if it has enough compact fitted sublocales; this follows from \cite[Lem.~3.4]{Johnstone1985}, which proves, without any choice principle, the bijection between Scott-open filters and compact fitted sublocales---a general localic version of the Hofmann--Mislove theorem \cite{HofmannMislove1981}.})

 \begin{notation}[$\ScottOpFilt(D)$] For a dcpo $D$, we let $\ScottOpFilt(D)$ denote the set of Scott-open filters of $D$. \end{notation}

-\begin{example} Any open-filter-determined dcpo $D$ (e.g., a continuous domain, or a spatial frame) can be identified with the bi-dcpo $(\ScottOpFilt(D), D, \ni)$.
+\begin{example}[Bi-dcpos from open-filter-determined dcpos] Any open-filter-determined dcpo $D$ (e.g., a continuous domain, or a spatial frame) can be identified with the bi-dcpo $(\ScottOpFilt(D), D, \ni)$.
 This identification differs from the one in \cref{ex:bi-dcpos}.
-This difference will be spotted by the morphisms (Scott-continuous functions vs open filter morphisms.) \end{example}
+This difference will be spotted by the morphisms (Scott-continuous functions vs open filter morphisms). \end{example}

 The relation $\ko$ plays a role similar to the role of the ``$\mathrm{tot}$'' predicate in d-frames \cite{JungMoshier2006}.
 The role of the ``$\mathrm{con}$'' relation is played by the relation $\ok \colon \O \rel \K$ defined from $\ko$ in \cref{n:con}.